cossacklabs/product-docs/acra/configuring-maintaining/tls/_index.md

 * `--tls_key=<filename>`

-  Path to private key that will be used in AcraServer's TLS handshake with AcraConnector as server's key and database as client's key.
+  Path to private key that will be used for TLS handshake.
+  Should correspond to the certificate configured with `--tls_cert`.
   Empty by default.

 * `--tls_cert=<filename>`

-  Path to TLS certificate, will be sent to other peer during handshake.
+  Path to TLS certificate that will be sent to other peers during handshake.
   Empty by default.

+  In case of AcraServer, it will be sent to clients (AcraConnector, AcraTranslator) and to server (database).

 * `--tls_ca=<filename>`

   Path to additional CA certificate for AcraConnector and database certificate validation.
   Empty by default.

+  In case of AcraServer, it will be used to validate both client (AcraConnector, AcraTranslator) certificates and server (database) ones.

 ## AcraConnector specific flags